 When to announce product updates?

 Product updates come in different shapes and sizes.
-When deciding whether to announce a product update, you must consider what makes up the update:
+When deciding whether to announce a product update, you should consider what makes up the update:

 For instance, big announcements for minor bug fixes or feature updates can quickly become tiring, as these happen frequently.